sword-framework/sword/README.md

 Designed to build server application with less boilerplate and more simplicity.
 It takes advantage of the tokio ecosystem to bring you performance with nice DX.

+> Sword is in active development, expect breaking changes.

 ## Features

 - **Macro-based routing** - Clean and intuitive route definitions